 Sewage sludge treatment

-Hydrated lime or liquid lime can be added simply to raise pH, whereas quicklime will give a rise in pH and temperature and reduction in moisture content.
+Biosolids can be sanitised by adding a controlled dose of hydrated lime (calcium hydroxide) as a liquid or quicklime (calcium oxide) as a dry powder to sewage sludge.
+Hydrated lime as liquid lime can be added simply to raise the pH.
+Calcium oxide addition will give a rise in pH, temperature and reduction in moisture content.

 The mechanisms of pathogen reduction

 1. Raise temperature (quicklime addition only)

 Once quicklime is mixed with the moisture bearing sludge an exothermic (heat producing) reaction takes place.